feathersjs/docs/api/hooks-common.md

 - Used as a `before` or `after` hook.
 - Supports multiple data items, including paginated `find`.
-- Any object in the hook may be traversed, **including the query object**.
+- Any object in the context may be traversed, **including the query object**.
 - `transformer` has access to powerful methods and context.

 ```js